-If a student is selected for "verification" they will need to submit any outstanding requirements requested before aid becomes official and can disburse.
-Outstanding requirements can be viewed on the student’s WebOPUS account.
+If a student is selected for "verification" they will need to submit any unsatisfied requirements requested before aid becomes official and can credit to a student's bill.
+Unsatisfied requirements can be viewed on the student’s WebOPUS account.

 If you wish to borrow a Federal Direct Parent PLUS loan, complete the required steps:

 The Family Educational Rights and Privacy Act of 1974, also known as the Buckley Amendment, helps protect the privacy of student records.
 The Act provides for the right to inspect and review educational records, to seek to amend those records, and to limit disclosure or information from the records.
 The Act applies to all institutions that are the recipients of federal funding under any program administered by the Secretary of Education.
 The FERPA policy and additional information can be viewed on the Registrar’s Office webpage.

 If a student would like the Financial Aid Office to discuss their financial aid file with anyone else, they must sign a FERPA release indicating who their information can be shared with.
 The on-line FERPA release can be completed by:

 Clicking on the A-Z directory on the top of the Fort Lewis College website under 'Quick Links' – click on the letter “F” – then click on FERPA (Online Consent Form).

 Your FSA ID confirms your identity when you access your financial aid information and allows you to electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID, you will need to establish one before you can submit a FAFSA application, make corrections to an existing FAFSA, or log-on to studentloans.gov to complete loan entrance or loan exit counseling.

 Follow the steps to create your username and password